TechAtNYU/ipo/_includes/intro.md

 ![Stock ticker](/lib/img/stock-ticker.png)

 Thank you for all of your support.
-[Buy stock in Tech@NYU now](https://venmo.com/?txn=pay&recipients=techatnyu&amount=10&note=for%20going%20public!!!!&audience=public)!
+[Buy stock in Tech@NYU now](https://venmo.com/?txn=pay&recipients=techatnyu&amount=10&note=for%20going%20public!!!!&audience=public) and [read more about our IPO on Huffington Post](http://www.huffingtonpost.com/sanjna-verma/ipoed-technyu-offering-th_b_9577970.html?)!

 -Terri Burns, CEO.